Quicksi-CLI/quicksi/CONTRIBUTING.md

 Please make sure that the code you are pushing conforms to the style guides mentioned above.

+## About-starters
+- Starters are not a full functionality codebase, shouldn't be.
+They should be what any developer can easily start writing the frontend design or start developing an API or any other thing easily.
+- Take care of the file size of starters

 ## Merging period
 New contributions are checked and merged in every weekend.
 If you have a video tutorial or tech conference and cannot wait for the weekend before merge, kindly raise a PR and reach out to me on: